 Breakfast is the easiest meal to skip.
 Some excuses heard for skipping breakfast:

 Lack of time, not hungry in the morning, bored with breakfast items, trying to lose weight, no one to prepare it, combining breakfast and lunch into brunch works better.

-Children who ate breakfast were also ahead of those who didn't eat breakfast, with respect to class attendance, test performance and participation in extra-curricular activities.
+Children who ate breakfast were also ahead of those who didn't eat breakfast, with respect to class attendance, test performance, and participation in extra-curricular activities.

 Studies have shown that eating breakfast is associated with improved strength and endurance in the late morning, along with a better attitude towards work.
 The brain has no reserves of glucose, which is its main energy source.
 This energy has to be constantly replenished for the brain to function well.
 Breakfast helps to replenish the blood glucose levels after a night's empty stomach.

-Several research studies have shown that eating breakfast has advantageous effects on late morning mood, satiety and cognitive performance.
-In one study, where reasoning, inference and problem solving abilities were measured, it was found that eating breakfast was beneficial and skipping breakfast consistently caused hunger and led to performance difficulties on tasks requiring concentration.
+Several research studies have shown that eating breakfast has advantageous effects on late morning mood, satiety, and cognitive performance.
+In one study, where reasoning, inference, and problem-solving abilities were measured, it was found that eating breakfast was beneficial, and skipping breakfast consistently caused hunger and led to performance difficulties on tasks requiring concentration.

 This study also showed that a balanced breakfast is more effective in suppressing hunger than an unbalanced one.

 An unbalanced breakfast suppressed hunger only for a short while.
 Breakfast is the last meal one should skip in a weight-loss program.
 The body burns energy efficiently in the morning and therefore, weight does not increase by eating a good breakfast.
 A small breakfast or no breakfast and a large dinner are weight watchers' enemies.